happychriss/ePaper_Calendar_Display_stm32/README.md

 Build a "Kitchen Calendar" by using a Waveshare eInk Display with STM32 processor. http://www.waveshare.com/product/4.3inch-e-Paper.htm

-It will be connected to a ESP8266 via UART (serial).
+It is connected to a ESP8266 via UART (serial).
 The ESP8266 will use its Wifi to upload latest calendar entries from my Google-Calendar (e.g. twice a day).

 Once loaded it will wake up the STM32 to update the eInk display.
 By this method power consumption is limited only for some seconds activity over the day - and we a always a good view on our daily activities.